 It is your Legal obligation to not turn your system on until after you receive an Email from PG&E giving you permission to turn on your system or until after SMUD has installed its meter or the equivalent for other Utilities.
 Shading and Performance Policy Phoenix Energy Solutions will advise on shading issues and of any action that can be taken.
 In the case of tree trimming or cutting, it is the customer’s responsibility to be sure there are no legal issues related to the trimming or cutting and to consult with a professional arborist as to how the cutting may affect the tree(s).
 Phoenix Energy Solutions takes no responsibility for the trimming or cutting or any damage to trees or other effects of the trimming or cutting or for the performance of the system.
 System performance depends on factors including weather and other factors beyond our control and are estimates only.

 To Pass any County or City Inspection, Smoke Detectors are required in all Bedrooms and the Hallway leading to the bedroom.
 A CO (Carbon Monoxide) Detector is required on each floor.
 Please assure that they are installed before the County or City Inspection.
 Let us know if you need help with this.
 Monitoring:

-ACR Solar works to monitors systems it installs on a monthly basis.
-It is the customer’s responsibility to also monitor their system and monthly bills and alert ACR Solar if they see a problem.
+Phoenix Energy Solutions works to monitors systems it installs on a monthly basis.
+It is the customer’s responsibility to also monitor their system and monthly bills and alert Phoenix Energy Solutions if they see a problem.